mscastillo/FSE/README.md

 ### Further analysis

 Consider the use of `GMM_clustering` from [Classification/](https://github.com/mscastillo/Classification) to cluster the results using Gaussian Mixture Models or any of thr SVM scripts from to compute a boundary in bewtween two subpopulations.
+If you have selected a superclass, you might consider to use the [BDT analysis](https://github.com/mscastillo/FSE#bdt_analysis-octocat).

 # `tSNE_analysis` [:octocat:](https://github.com/mscastillo/Analyses/tree/master/tSNE_analysis)